Veort/Exchange-Rates-for-Lokalise/README.md

 ## Google Spreadsheet Link
 https://docs.google.com/spreadsheets/d/1kOaQAhonJzYo7weurSmiaYiR8B_J1iqwnckPAuJMCJU/

-Fixed script(2010-01-15) uses first list and input script uses second list in this spreadsheet
+Fixed script(2010-01-15) uses first list and input script uses second list in this spreadsheet.

-In order to change spreadsheet you need to generate a new pair of keys in Google cloud platform
+In order to change spreadsheet you need to generate a new pair of keys in Google cloud platform.

 ## Input any date
-In the Input folder there is a version of the same scripts that allows you to select a date with input
+In the Input folder there is a version of the same scripts that allows you to select a date with input.